4nderss/wordsmith/README.md

 # Wordsmith

-The Client is an aurelia, webpack and boostrap based responsive web client.
+The Client is an aurelia, webpack and bootstrap based responsive web client.

 The client project can be found
 --> [Here](wordsmith/src/Client/).